 1. Open PDF in Word Directly

 - Step 1: Install Microsoft Word on your PC if you don't have it and open the application.
-You can install Microsoft Word 2021, Word 2019, Word 2016 and Word 2013.
+You can install Microsoft Word 2021, Word 2019, Word 2016, and Word 2013.

-- Step2: Now open a blank or new file.
+- Step 2: Now open a blank or new file.
 From the various templates and options provided, open a blank document.

 - Step 3: On the upper left-hand corner of the app, click the file option.
 After clicking the file, it opens a drop-down menu on the left side of the window.
 Here you have a wide range of options provided.

 - Step 5: Now you can choose the source where you have saved the PDF file you want to open in Word.
 For instance, if you have saved it on OneDrive, click on it.
-If you have saved on your flash drive you need to click on the computer.
+If you have saved it on your flash drive you need to click on the computer.

-- Step 7: Now click OK and allow your PDF document to open.
+- Step 7: Now click "OK" and allow your PDF document to open.
 It may take several minutes.
 This depends on the size of the file and its features.
 That is it; your PDF is open in Word.

 Disadvantages of opening PDF in Word Directly

 - If there are visuals and other elements included in the opened document, it may not open effectively.
 The Word document may not entirely look like the original PDF.
-Thus, if you want to have a Word document looking exactly like the original PDF, this is not the right method to use.
+Thus, if you want to have a Word document look exactly like the original PDF, this is not the right method to use.